aws-samples/aws-modernization-with-immuta/README.md

 Immuta provides a consistent point of access for all data analysis and dynamically protects your data with complex policies – enforced based on the user accessing the data and the logic of the policy – creating efficient digital data exchanges compliant with organizations' regulations with complete visibility of policy enforcement.

-Be sure to:

-* Edit your repository description on GitHub

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.